sevenval/flat-docs/reference/actions/assert.md

 </assert>
 ```

 The body is JSON array of assertions.
-An assertion is an array itself, it has three values:
+An assertion is an array itself, with up to three values:

 * Expression: _as string_ (see [`eval`](/reference/actions/eval.md)); (required)
 * Expected result: a literal value (string, number, boolean) or an object with compare flags (see below); (optional, default: `true`)
 * Message: String literal to be included in output of failed tests; (optional)

-Note, that the expression must be a *string*.
+Note that the expression must be a *string*.
 You can use template syntax, but the resulting array of assertions must still contain a string as the expression parameter.

 ## Examples